OCD and Addiction

 It’s not uncommon for someone struggling with OCD symptoms to know the behaviors brought on by the condition are not normal.
 For many, not being able to control these behaviors becomes a real source of genuine shame and guilt.
 In this respect, the short-term effects of OCD and addiction not only develop out of the two conditions, but also the feelings that result.

-When drug or alcohol abuse is present, OCD symptoms become more severe and so do feelings of shame and guilt.
+When drug or alcohol abuse is present, OCD symptoms become more severe, as do feelings of shame and guilt.
 Before long, a vicious cycle of emotional turmoil and substance abuse turns into a downward spiral of self-destruction.

 Other short-term effects brought on by OCD and addiction include: